charan1922/AI_TechnicalAnalysis_Nifty50_Python_FastAPI/README.md

 ## Using Environment Variables

 To securely manage sensitive information like API keys or database credentials, create a `.env` file in the root directory.
-You can take reference from the `.env.test` file provided in the project.
+You can take reference from the `.env.example` file provided in the project.

 Example `.env` file content: